 This is an example screenshot of the Offline eBIRForm program.

-These are the required forms and payment deadline to file in a year for almost all freelancers:
+These are the required forms and payment deadlines to file in a year for almost all freelancers for both schemes:

 We should take note of these deadlines because late filing in any given month is fined at least 1000 PHP per form plus compromise, surcharge, and interest.
 What if we don’t have income for that month?
 We are still required to file even if the payment is zero.